From The Skin Well® | Drawn from the Happy Skin Leaflet Series

 🩺 HEALTH, IMMUNE & HORMONES

-☐ Flare-up linked to periods, pregnancy, menopause, or illness
+☐ Flare linked to periods, pregnancy, menopause, or illness

 What might help:

 Eczema flare-ups aren’t your fault.
-They're your skin asking for support.
-Small steps - taken consistently - can make a big difference.
-If your eczema is persistent, painful, or worsening, speak to a skin therapist or GP.
+They’re your skin asking for support.
+Small steps—taken consistently—can make a big difference.
+If your eczema is persistent, painful or worsening, speak to a medical health practitioner.

 A grassroots, evidence-aware initiative supporting public skin education.